Halloween Eerie Express Ride & Fun House — Tennessee Valley Railroad Museum

 Since we were so late arriving to the event, when the train pulled back into Grand Junction Station, the kids visited the petting zoo and picked a pumpkin from the little pumpkin patch.

-The Tennessee Valley Railroad Museum Eerie Express Ride & Fun House is perfect for families with young children and I would highly recommend attending the event.
+The Tennessee Valley Railroad Museum Halloween Eerie Express Ride & Fun House is perfect for families with young children and I would highly recommend attending the event.
 You’ll come away with so many fun memories and an awesome experience.
 We had such a great time that I’ve been brainstorming ideas about how I could build a Fun House geared toward younger children in our small community.

 Tennessee Valley Railroad Museum Eerie Express Fun House Experience